Awesome

 Policy examples in this repository use the aws:PrincipalTag/tag-key

-global condition key to control the scope of data perimeter guardrails with the following tagging conventions.
+global condition keys to control the scope of data perimeter guardrails with the following tagging conventions.
 You should follow your existing tagging strategy or AWS tagging best practices when implementing in your environment.

-- Tag AWS Identity and Access Management (IAM) principals in your accounts that you would like to target with network perimeter controls with the
+- Tag AWS Identity and Access Management (IAM) principals and resources in your accounts that you would like to target with network perimeter controls with the

 tag key and the value set totrue

 .
-You may want to start with IAM principals used by human users to access AWS services interactively in the AWS Management Console, or programmatically with the AWS CLI, AWS Tools for PowerShell, or API. - Tag IAM principals in your accounts that should be excluded from the network perimeter with the
+You may want to start enforcing network perimeter controls on IAM principals used by human users to access AWS services interactively in the AWS Management Console, or programmatically with the AWS CLI, AWS Tools for PowerShell, or API. - Tag IAM principals and resources in your accounts that should be excluded from the network perimeter with the

 tag key and the value set totrue

 .
-This tag key is designed for human users and applications that should be able to use AWS services from outside of your expected network. - Tag IAM principals in your accounts that should be excluded from the identity perimeter with the
+This tag key can be used for human users and applications that should be able to use AWS services from outside of your expected network, or for resources that should not have the network perimeter applied. - Tag IAM principals and resources in your accounts that should be excluded from the identity perimeter with the

 tag key and the value set totrue

 .
-This tag key is designed for human users and applications that should be able to use AWS services without being restricted by identity perimeter controls. - Tag IAM principals in your accounts that should be excluded from the resource perimeter with the
+This tag key is designed for human users and applications that should be able to use AWS services without being restricted by identity perimeter controls.
+This tag can also be used on resources that should not have the identity perimeter applied, such as those with a business reason to be accessible by a large number of external identities (public resources). - Tag IAM principals in your accounts that should be excluded from the resource perimeter with the

 tag key and the value set totrue